abinit/abinit/doc/index.md

 :       planewave kinetic energy cutoff in Hartree

 [[kptopt]]
-:       option for specifying the k-point grid
+:       option for specifying the k-point grid;
         if [[kptopt]]=1, automatic generation, using ngkpt and shiftk.

 [[ngkpt]](3)